Joe Hadley

-Joseph Hadley is an American retired boxer from Jackson, Tennessee, who competed in middleweight division in the 1970s, one of a few trained by Cus D'Amato himself, and also one of the first documented U.S. mixed martial artists.
-He was selected a member of the All-American AAU boxing team for 1973, and was named the top middleweight amateur boxer in the nation in 1973 by the National AAU Boxing Committee.
+Joseph Hadley is a retired boxer from Jackson, Tennessee, who competed in middleweight division in the 1970s, one of a few trained by Cus D'Amato, and also one of the first documented U.S. mixed martial artists.
+He was selected a member of the All-American AAU boxing team for 1973, and was named the top middleweight amateur boxer in the nation by the National AAU Boxing Committee in 1973.
 Hadley drew attention of the press and public by carrying a Bible into the ring, hence his nickname "Preacher," which reflects he actually was a minister.
 For that reason Hadley refused to pose for a picture with Muhammad Ali, "because Mr. Ali does not live tip to my principles according to the Bible."

 Amateur career

-Joey Hadley was one of the lesser known boxers D'Amato trained, who fought both in amateur and professional bouts in the 1970s.
-Hadley was living and training in D'Amato's mansion in Catskill, New York.
-Hadley took up boxing in 1966 while still living in Tennessee.
-Hadley won various awards as an amateur boxer, being a six-time Golden Gloves of the Memphis and Mid-South, Three-time Southeastern AAU champion, and United States and North American champion.
+Joey Hadley took up boxing in 1966 while still living in Tennessee, stating that he was inspired to box after seeing musician Elvis Presley in the film Kid Galahad.
+When training with D'Amato, Hadley lived and trained in D'Amato's mansion in Catskill, New York.
+Hadley won various awards as an amateur boxer, being a six-time Golden Gloves of the Memphis and Mid-South, three-time Southeastern AAU champion, and United States and North American champion.
 Fighting for the middleweight at the 1971 National Championships, he won seven fights in nine days, all against regional champions, five by knockouts, knocking down every fighter he faced.
-Hadley also knocked out future world champ Leon Spinks as an amateur in 1973.
-He also gained fame in 1976 for having fought one of the earliest mixed martial arts bouts in history against Arkansas Karate champion David Valovich.
+Hadley also knocked out future world champion Leon Spinks as an amateur in 1973.
 He used D'Amato's style prominently in these fights.